droidmx/super-super-heroku-bot/README.md

-# super-super-heroku-bot
+# Lost Halls Group System Bot
-Bot using heroku, 24/7!
+A Bot used to split players into small groups for running LH 2.0